 The burden of proof in criminal trials is very high.
 The state must prove through the presentation of testimony and evidence that the defendant is guilty of the alleged charges "beyond a reasonable doubt."
-Beyond a reasonable doubt means that the judge or jury must find that the charges are "almost certainly true."
+Beyond a reasonable doubt means that the judge or jury must find that the charges are "almost certainly true" and is the highest legal burden in the entire court system.
+The District Attorney’s Office welcomes this burden since a defendant’s liberty is at stake when it comes to trial.

 How Trials Work